The true costs of mental ill-health in the workplace

 There is increasing evidence to show that creating an open culture about mental health and wellbeing of staff makes business sense and increases productivity.
 A supportive culture around mental health, where people can ask for help where they need it without fear of ridicule or fear of redundancy can reduce sickness absence rates and reduce the problem of Presenteeism.

 Our experience has shown that there are 3 courses in particular that will enable you to create and sustain a mentally healthy workplace.

-- Apply Mind’s three point strategy to promote wellbeing
+- Mind’s approach to wellbeing

-2. For staff – Building Resilience Seminar
+3. For all staff– Building Resilience Seminar

 Time: 1.5 hours (Can be extended to 2 hours)